BALKANGraph/Demos/OrgChart/TemplatePicker/readme.md

-# OrgChart Template Picker
+# Template Picker
-Adding New Nodes With Different Templates
+Demosntrates how to choose different templates for the new nodes.
+To see the template picker add new node.